 We have released the MySizeID app for both iOS and Android which assists consumers to take highly accurate measurement of their own body in order to size clothing in the best way possible without the need to try the clothes on before purchasing.
-The benefit of our application is that it simplifies the process of purchasing clothes online and significantly reduces the rate of returns of ill-fitting clothing.
+MySizeID is designed to simplify the process of purchasing clothes online and significantly reduce the rate of returns of poor-fitting clothing.
+During 2021, MySizeID delivered over 21 million size recommendations.